Veloxization/dnd-dungeon-generator/documentation/MANUAL.md

 ### Generate a coverage report
 `poetry run invoke coverage-report`

 Generates the coverage report in-terminal.
 A directory called *htmlcov* is also generated in the root directory.
-By opening *index.html* within that folder, you get a more user-friendly coverage report.
+By opening *index.html* within that directory, you get a more user-friendly coverage report.
 ### Code style check
 `poetry run invoke lint`
 ### Demo the current version of the program